This post may contain affiliate links. Please read our privacy policy.

 Key limes are more delicate and have a shorter shelf life.
 Store fresh Key limes at room temperature as the fridge actually speeds up their decay.
 Use within a few days.

-Limes contain a very high amount of Vitamin C and antioxidants.
+Limes contain a very high amount of Vitamin C and antioxidants, according to Medical News Today.
 The nutritional value of limes is similar to lemons.